ab-raju/Personal-Diet-Planner/README.md

     Provides tailored weight management recommendations based on BMI, offering suggestions for weight loss, maintenance, or gain.

-    Demonstrated adeptness in addressing complex dietary and fitness requirements by implementing algorithms for BMI calculation,      caloric needs estimation, and macronutrient ratio determination.
+    Demonstrated adeptness in addressing complex dietary and fitness requirements by implementing algorithms for BMI calculation,caloric needs estimation, and macronutrient ratio determination.

 3 Technologies Used: